7 Tips for Evaluating a Color Label Printer

 While there is undoubtedly a breadth of benefits labeling in-house and on-demand provides, there are several factors to consider before making a decision.
 Considering label printing systems for your business is more complicated than evaluating a standard at-home desktop printer.

 This is vital.
 It’s important not to rely on “canned” printed label samples or a video from the manufacturer.
-Witnessing the labels print will expose any technical shortcomings in the printer.
+Witnessing the label’s print will expose any technical shortcomings in the printer.
 Ultimately, you’re the expert on your labels and how they should look.
-If print quality and color-matching is a priority, you’ll get the best demonstration of a printer’s capabilities by seeing your label artwork printed.
+If print quality and color-matching are a priority, you’ll get the best demonstration of a printer’s capabilities by seeing your label artwork printed.
 So, before committing to a purchase, it’s advised to schedule a demonstration and request to watch while your labels are printed in real-time.

 2. Ask to see your label format printed

 You can evaluate your own labels better than a sample or pre-printed label

 To ensure you see all the capabilities of the printer, provide digital label artwork to your printer salesman prior to the demonstration.
 It’s important to note that if your artwork was designed for a different output device, whether it’s your office inkjet or a commercial flexographic press, your salesperson may need to adjust the colors to match expectations.

 3. Compare “how long it takes to print”, not just “print speed”

 When evaluating “print speed,” it’s natural to assume that you are evaluating “how fast it takes to produce a print job.”
 However, there are many technical reasons why this is not the case.
 Factors such as pauses for maintenance procedures, processing time delays, and the time it takes to load a printer with blank labels and inks all have a significant impact on throughput.
 These are all factors your production department needs to measure when evaluating.

 4. Compare “print quality”, not just “print resolution”

 Be the judge